Decision

 However, we found weaknesses in reporting and data in some areas.
 Smoke and carbon monoxide detector compliance was not routinely reported to FGCH’s board, and in some instances, there was reliance on records that were not accurate.
 Damp and mould caseloads were also not accurately reported to FGCH’s board because follow-up checks were either not documented or had not taken place.
 We have assurance that FGCH is reviewing these cases, managing any risks arising and ensuring that its overall process for addressing damp and mould is working appropriately.

-The Safety and Quality Standard requires landlords to have an accurate and up to date understanding of the condition of its homes at an individual property level based on a physical assessment of all homes, and to ensure that homes meet the requirements of the Decent Homes Standard.
-There is evidence that FGCH is improving the information it holds about the condition of its homes at an individual property level, and that it uses this information to inform its decisions on future investment and the provision of good quality, well maintained and safe homes for tenants.
-However, the proportion of homes that have had a recent physical survey remains low.
-FGCH has a programme in place to gain an accurate and up to date record of the condition of its homes and has completed the first year of the three-year programme.
+During the inspection, we gained assurance that FGCH is improving the information it holds about the condition of its homes at an individual property level, and that it uses this information to inform its decisions on future investment and the provision of good quality, well maintained and safe homes for tenants.
+However, the proportion of homes that had a recent physical survey remained low.
+FGCH has a programme in place to gain an accurate and up to date record of the condition of its homes and, at the time of the inspection, had completed the first year of the three-year programme.

 We saw evidence that FGCH provides an effective, efficient and timely repairs service to tenants and takes action to improve the service and outcomes for tenants when issues occur.

-We have assurance that FGCH is delivering the outcomes of the Neighbourhood and Community Standard, including through its partnership working with other organisations to deter and tackle anti-social behaviour (ASB) and hate incidents and promote wellbeing.
+We gained assurance during the inspection that FGCH is delivering the outcomes of the Neighbourhood and Community Standard, including through its partnership working with other organisations to deter and tackle anti-social behaviour (ASB) and hate incidents and promote wellbeing.
 We found some weaknesses in how ASB cases are reported, which FGCH expects to resolve through the introduction of a new IT system.

 FGCH has taken steps to address weaknesses in the provision of a complaints handling service that addresses tenants’ concerns fairly, effectively and promptly.
 Some weaknesses remain in how FGCH evidences the resolution of complaints within agreed timescales, and in its reporting to the Board on complaints handling to improve how it learns from complaints and drive service improvements.